 Burritos: I can’t stop dipping my burritos in this Chipotle Sauce after incorporating it into the filling in place of sour cream.
-You’ll salivate if you try it with California burritos, wet burritos, smothered burritos chicken or ground beef, bean, and cheesy burritos.
+You’ll salivate if you try it with California burritos, wet burritos, smothered burritos, chicken wraps, or ground beef, bean, and cheesy burritos.

 Nachos: Top these piled-high ground beef nachos with chipotle sauce, or layer your preferred chips with cheese, tofu scramble, plus beef barbacoa, carnitas, or Mexican chicken.
 Of course, don’t forget to top everything up with lots of salsa, guacamole, and chipotle sauce.

 Fajitas: Just like tacos, fajitas benefit from a drop of this rich, spicily-flavored Chipotle Sauce to bind the flavors together.
 Add it to steaks, hog, chicken, shrimp, and salmon fajitas, among other fajita dishes.